wevandrunen/wevandrunen.github.io/_pages/research.md

 My research is motivated by two broad questions, and the intersection between them:
 1. What are the eco-evolutionary causes and consequences of polyploidy?
-2. How do sexual and asexual reproduction via clonality interact, and how does investment in clonal reproduction affect fitness?
+2. How do sexual and asexual reproduction via clonal growth interact, and how does investment in clonal reproduction affect fitness?

 # What are the eco-evolutionary causes and consequences of polyploidy in natural systems?